Towards Urban General Intelligence: A Review and Outlook of Urban Foundation Models: Overview of Urban Foundation Models

 In addition, considerable efforts have been made to fine-tune open-source LLMs (\eg LLaMA~\cite{touvron2023llama}, ChatGLM~\cite{du2022glm}) for urban applications.
-For example, Wang et al.~\cite{wang2023optimizing} develop an LLM in the field of urban renewal, which first generate domain-specific instruction data via the self-instruct~\cite{wang2022self} method, and then fine-tune ChatGLM on instruction data through Prefix~\cite{li2021prefix} and LoRA~\cite{hu2021lora} strategies.
-Wang et al.~\cite{wang2024transgpt} create the first transportation-focused LLM, named TransGPT-SM, by fine-tuning ChatGLM on textual data from diverse sources, including traffic documents, driving tests, and academic databases.
+In transportation scenarios, Wang et al.~\cite{wang2024transgpt} create the first transportation-focused LLM, named TransGPT-SM, by fine-tuning ChatGLM on textual data from diverse sources, including traffic documents, driving tests, and academic databases.
 TransGPT-SM demonstrates great potential in traffic-related tasks, such as traffic planning, question-answering, and traffic report generation.
 Moreover, LLMLight~\cite{lai2023large} presents a pioneering framework that utilizes LLMs as control agents to enable human-like decision-making in traffic signal control tasks, showcasing remarkable effectiveness, interpretability, and generalization ability.
-Deng et al.~\cite{deng2023learning} introduce K2, a LLaMA-based model for geoscience knowledge understanding and utilization.
-K2 is fine-tuned on both unlabeled geoscience text corpus (5.5 billion tokens) and domain-specific supervised data.
-The model exhibits strong geoscience expertise, which significantly improves the performance of question answering and instruction following within the geoscience area.
-BB-GeoGPT~\cite{zhang2024bb} follows the similar process of K2 to build a language foundation model for geographic information science.
+CoLLMLight~\cite{yuan2025collmlight} further extends this line of work by introducing cooperative LLM agents for network-wide traffic signal control, emphasizing inter-intersection coordination through structured spatio-temporal modeling and complexity-aware reasoning.
+Zhou et al.~\cite{zhou2026llmnav} propose an LLM-powered cooperative framework for large-scale multi-vehicle navigation, highlighting coordinated decision-making among multiple agents in complex urban transportation environments.
+Beyond transportation, Wang et al.~\cite{wang2023optimizing} develop an LLM in the field of urban renewal, which first generate domain-specific instruction data via the self-instruct~\cite{wang2022self} method, and then fine-tune ChatGLM on instruction data through Prefix~\cite{li2021prefix} and LoRA~\cite{hu2021lora} strategies.
 PlanGPT~\cite{zhu2024plangpt} is proposed to improve the comprehension and reasoning capabilities of LLMs in urban and spatial planning domain.
 In particular, PlanGPT utilizes a two-stage fine-tuning approach, where the LLM is first trained on general text data and then fine-tuned on specialized urban planning datasets.
 More recently, LAMP~\cite{balsebre2024lamp} presents a retrieval-enhanced fine-tuning framework to incorporate the knowledge of geo-entities within a specific city into LLMs.
 Through a POI retrieval task, LAMP creates a fine-tuning dataset encompassing the information of POIs and the spatial position of POIs and queries.
 CityGPT~\cite{feng2024citygpt} constructs a more comprehensive instruction-tuning dataset by simulating how humans navigate, interact, and reason in urban spaces.
-CityGPT demonstrates the effectiveness of this curated dataset across diverse urban scenarios by fine-tuning various LLMs.
+It demonstrates the effectiveness of this curated dataset across diverse urban scenarios by fine-tuning various LLMs.